About Us

 Superstar -- Chapter 12

 2. Other technicians on the studio floor were briefed by supervisors at roughly the same time.
 Within one minute, the entire psionic strata was buzzing with the news.
 "How did that happen?" was everyone's mutual question.
 "Where was the Psionic Guard?"
+Even the kids sobered up when the mood became a unified pain.

 5. Vejhon was unaccustomed to panic, yet a panic pandemic swept across Vejhon faster than the medical community could treat.
 Nobody could trace the panic to a source.
 Because nobody actually died, the word "pandemic" was avoided.
 "Fear" was the catalyst that spread the pandemic.
+'Fear' was tearing the shell apart.

 THE PRESIDENTS OFFICE AT BALIPOR